returntohero/jellyfin-poster-display/README.md

 - Shows **Now Playing** poster and runtime when something is playing.
 - When idle, cycles posters from selected libraries (movies and optionally TV shows).
 - Configuration UI to choose which libraries and whether to include TV shows.
-- Smooth cross-fade transitions between posters.
+- Smooth cross-fade transitions between posters

 ## Quickstart (Docker)